More Fee Pressure on Advisors Raises Questions About the Value of Financial Advice

 And while it is a golden rule that most financial advisors only want to work with the wealthiest top 2% of Americans, it is safe to assume that 2% does not need your advice now.
 They have needs and contacts that don’t include anyone on LinkedIn or at the local Lion’s Club luncheon.

 Adam Smith was a moral philosopher who made ethical behavior central to his work, even in The Wealth of Nations (1776).
-By the mid-1800s, social engineering ascended “to heal the breech” between the natural world and the “puzzling, untidy, disturbing world of human
+By the mid-1800s, social engineering ascended “to heal the breach” between the natural world and the “puzzling, untidy, disturbing world of human

 Adam Smith: an ethical guy

 affairs.”
 (The Rise of Political Economy as a Science, Deborah Redman, MIT Press, 1997, p.
 135).
-This was all part of making economics into a science, so logical reasoning could be used to provide solutions to social problems.
+This was all part of making economics into a science so logical reasoning could be used to provide solutions to social problems.

 Should Financial Advisory Firms Provide Advice to Solve Social Problems?

 Not even close.
 This is understandable today since even the Federal Reserve makes policy decisions that exclude social “externalities.”
-Following this lead, global corporations favor institutional shareholders, while financial corporations disadvantage their own clients by most notably opposing the fiduciary standard.
-This routinely happens when the big firms use their own customers’ money to pay lobbyists to work against their own customers’ best interests.
+Following this lead, global corporations favor institutional shareholders, while financial corporations disadvantage their clients by most notably opposing the fiduciary standard.
+This routinely happens when the big firms use their customers’ money to pay lobbyists to work against their customers’ best interests.

-This puts advisors into an ethical dilemma and now the expansion of low- or no-cost products means clients can more clearly see the value of the advice they are paying for, as well as what the parent investment company is doing to advance their own financial interests outside of the face-o-face advice they receive.
+This puts advisors into an ethical dilemma, and now the expansion of low- or no-cost products means clients can more clearly see the value of the advice they are paying for, as well as what the parent investment company is doing to advance their financial interests outside of the face-o-face advice they receive.

-If you are a RIA or financial services firm that wants to find like-minded clients, consider posting a notice on this site that lists your pro-investor business case.
+If you are an RIA or financial services firm that wants to find like-minded clients, consider posting a notice on this site that lists your pro-investor business case.
 The listing information is available on the front page of this site.
-This information can be accessed by clicking on the Business Listings and Submit Listing tabs.
+This information can be accessed by clicking the Business Listings and Submit Listing tabs.

 Previous articleRetirement News Worth Reading